 - decommissioning, dismantling and disposing of plant.

 The Code also contains specific control measures in relation to:

 - isolation of energy procedures.

 In many cases, a combination of control measures will provide the best solution.
 For example, protecting workers from flying debris when using a concrete cutting saw may involve guarding the blade, isolating the work area and using personal protective equipment (PPE) such as a face shield.

 When choosing the most appropriate control measure, the following hierarchy of controls should be considered:

 - eliminate the risk

-- substitute, isolate the risk or apply engineering controls (eg using concrete barriers to separate mobile plant from workers)
+- isolate the risk or apply engineering controls (eg using concrete barriers to separate mobile plant from workers)

 - use administrative controls (eg safe work procedures)